 Color picker tools in your Linux system help designers in a lot of ways.
 Most people have got a common misconception that the Linux distros are not designer-friendly.
-Well, this is partially true because most of the designers use Adobe suite which is not yet available for Linux.
+Well, this is partially true because most of the designers use Adobe suite, which is not yet available for Linux.
 But Linux has some powerful designing tools that are completely free to use.
-Besides they have got almost similar capabilities like other popular premium tools like Adobe Photoshop and Adobe Illustrator.
+Besides, they have got almost similar capabilities to other popular premium tools like Adobe Photoshop and Adobe Illustrator.
 This is why many designers who are open-source enthusiasts at the same time prefer Linux over other platforms.

 Best Color Picker Tools for Linux

 Most of the color pickers are simple tools.
 Some are even lightweight and portable.
 Though the name suggests a specific feature, most of them have some additional bonus features.
 These additional features and the quality of user experience make the difference between them.
 You don’t need more than one color picker for your design and development works.
 But you should choose that single tool carefully.